aaronlmatch/aaronlmatch.github.io/_pages/about.md

 **Happenings**

+November 2022: Presented at the Columbia University SEAS Colloquium in Climate Science: "Understanding how stratospheric ozone responds to global warming".
+Thanks to Simon Lee and Lorenzo Polvani for helping arrange the visit.

 November 2022: Visited Professor Peter Hitchcock and numerous undergraduate mentors at the Earth and Atmospheric Sciences department at Cornell University, where I presented recent work: "Understanding how stratospheric ozone responds to global warming".

 October 2022: Presented a poster, "Understanding the stratospheric ozone response to global warming", at the SPARC General Assembly (Boulder hub).